Historical photo of Kern's Fort

 Kern's fort was among the largest forts in Monongalia county in the eighteenth century and was regarded as a safe haven for many family settlements and soldiers, particularly during wartime.
 What remains of the fort, Michael Kern’s Continental log cabin, is one-story and includes an attic loft.
 It has been renovated several times over the years but still retains some original features from the eighteenth century.
 Although originally two rooms, a porch and rear shed were added in the early nineteenth century.
 The exterior of the building is covered in wood clapboards, but the original fabric was hand-hewn chestnut logs which are still visible from the inside.
 Two square portholes, one visible on each end of the cabin, were notched into the wood so that muskets could be placed in them and fired at trespassers.
 The distinctive gabled wood shingle roof has been covered by asphalt shingles in recent times.
 Several excavations have uncovered Native American and wartime relics, such as musket balls and arrowheads.
 The Delaware and Mingo Native American Tribes were active in the area

-Inscribed on Kern's Fort is the following text: This Tablet marks the site of Kern's Fort, erected at the beginning of Dunmore's War, 1774, placed by the Elizabeth Ludington Hagans Chapter Daughters of the American Revolution 1927.
-In October 1927, the message was placed on the fort on a bronze plaque by the Daughters of the American Revolution.
-The Daughters placed it there to memorialize the fort in appreciation for being located near a spring that furnished water for our ancestors in the fort when it was surrounded by warlike redskins.
-Wars that involved Kern's Fort included the French and Indian War and the Dunmore's War.
+Inscribed on a marker on the Kern's Fort property is the following text: "This Tablet marks the site of Kern's Fort, erected at the beginning of Dunmore's War, 1774, placed by the Elizabeth Ludington Hagans Chapter Daughters of the American Revolution 1927".
+In October 1927, the message was placed on the site on a bronze plaque by the Daughters of the American Revolution.
+The Daughters placed it there to memorialize the fort in appreciation for being located near a spring that "furnished water for our ancestors in the fort when it was surrounded by warlike redskins".